HITOA/vin-engine/README.md

 # vin-engine
 A custom game engine made with passion. currently working on it.
 First made for Visual Novel, but i hope i'll be able to continue afterward for a more complete engine.

+Currently work in progress.

 ## Building VIN
 To build VIN you will need CMAKE and PYTHON.
 Install both if not already installed.